-*- coding: utf-8 -*-

 [docs] def get(self, block=None, timeout=None): try: return self.pop() except IndexError: raise Queue.Empty

-[docs]class worker(Config): # NOTE: `section.config-variable` in the config_path argument is deprecated in favor of `worker.config_variable` id = Parameter(default='', description='Override the auto-generated worker_id') ping_interval = FloatParameter(default=1.0, config_path=dict(section='core', name='worker-ping-interval')) keep_alive = BoolParameter(default=False, config_path=dict(section='core', name='worker-keep-alive')) count_uniques = BoolParameter(default=False, config_path=dict(section='core', name='worker-count-uniques'), description='worker-count-uniques means that we will keep a ' 'worker alive only if it has a unique pending task, as ' 'well as having keep-alive true') count_last_scheduled = BoolParameter(default=False, description='Keep a worker alive only if there are ' 'pending tasks which it was the last to ' 'schedule.') wait_interval = FloatParameter(default=1.0, config_path=dict(section='core', name='worker-wait-interval')) wait_jitter = FloatParameter(default=5.0) max_keep_alive_idle_duration = TimeDeltaParameter(default=datetime.timedelta(0)) max_reschedules = IntParameter(default=1, config_path=dict(section='core', name='worker-max-reschedules')) timeout = IntParameter(default=0, config_path=dict(section='core', name='worker-timeout')) task_limit = IntParameter(default=None, config_path=dict(section='core', name='worker-task-limit')) retry_external_tasks = BoolParameter(default=False, config_path=dict(section='core', name='retry-external-tasks'), description='If true, incomplete external tasks will be ' 'retested for completion while Luigi is running.') send_failure_email = BoolParameter(default=True, description='If true, send e-mails directly from the worker' 'on failure') no_install_shutdown_handler = BoolParameter(default=False, description='If true, the SIGUSR1 shutdown handler will' 'NOT be install on the worker') check_unfulfilled_deps = BoolParameter(default=True, description='If true, check for completeness of ' 'dependencies before running a task') check_complete_on_run = BoolParameter(default=False, description='If true, only mark tasks as done after running if they are complete. ' 'Regardless of this setting, the worker will always check if external ' 'tasks are complete before marking them as done.') force_multiprocessing = BoolParameter(default=False, description='If true, use multiprocessing also when ' 'running with 1 worker') task_process_context = OptionalParameter(default=None, description='If set to a fully qualified class name, the class will ' 'be instantiated with a TaskProcess as its constructor parameter and ' 'applied as a context manager around its run() call, so this can be ' 'used for obtaining high level customizable monitoring or logging of ' 'each individual Task run.')
+[docs] class worker(Config): # NOTE: `section.config-variable` in the config_path argument is deprecated in favor of `worker.config_variable` id = Parameter(default='', description='Override the auto-generated worker_id') ping_interval = FloatParameter(default=1.0, config_path=dict(section='core', name='worker-ping-interval')) keep_alive = BoolParameter(default=False, config_path=dict(section='core', name='worker-keep-alive')) count_uniques = BoolParameter(default=False, config_path=dict(section='core', name='worker-count-uniques'), description='worker-count-uniques means that we will keep a ' 'worker alive only if it has a unique pending task, as ' 'well as having keep-alive true') count_last_scheduled = BoolParameter(default=False, description='Keep a worker alive only if there are ' 'pending tasks which it was the last to ' 'schedule.') wait_interval = FloatParameter(default=1.0, config_path=dict(section='core', name='worker-wait-interval')) wait_jitter = FloatParameter(default=5.0) max_keep_alive_idle_duration = TimeDeltaParameter(default=datetime.timedelta(0)) max_reschedules = IntParameter(default=1, config_path=dict(section='core', name='worker-max-reschedules')) timeout = IntParameter(default=0, config_path=dict(section='core', name='worker-timeout')) task_limit = IntParameter(default=None, config_path=dict(section='core', name='worker-task-limit')) retry_external_tasks = BoolParameter(default=False, config_path=dict(section='core', name='retry-external-tasks'), description='If true, incomplete external tasks will be ' 'retested for completion while Luigi is running.') send_failure_email = BoolParameter(default=True, description='If true, send e-mails directly from the worker' 'on failure') no_install_shutdown_handler = BoolParameter(default=False, description='If true, the SIGUSR1 shutdown handler will' 'NOT be install on the worker') check_unfulfilled_deps = BoolParameter(default=True, description='If true, check for completeness of ' 'dependencies before running a task') check_complete_on_run = BoolParameter(default=False, description='If true, only mark tasks as done after running if they are complete. ' 'Regardless of this setting, the worker will always check if external ' 'tasks are complete before marking them as done.') force_multiprocessing = BoolParameter(default=False, description='If true, use multiprocessing also when ' 'running with 1 worker') task_process_context = OptionalParameter(default=None, description='If set to a fully qualified class name, the class will ' 'be instantiated with a TaskProcess as its constructor parameter and ' 'applied as a context manager around its run() call, so this can be ' 'used for obtaining high level customizable monitoring or logging of ' 'each individual Task run.') cache_task_completion = BoolParameter(default=False, description='If true, cache the response of successful completion checks ' 'of tasks assigned to a worker.
+This can especially speed up tasks with ' 'dynamic dependencies but assumes that the completion status does not change ' 'after it was true the first time.')

 [docs] def stop(self): self._should_stop.set()